The Fulbright Foreign Student Program in the United States (Master’s Degree) Competition for the 2020-2021 Academic Year Is Now Open

 Duration of Grants: Fulbright grants for Master’s degree study are awarded for 1-2 academic years, depending on the length of the degree program.
 Candidates appointed to certain types of Fulbright grants may be required to arrive during the summer for an introductory course or intensive English program prior to the academic year.

-Change of Plans: You should promptly inform the U.S. Embassy of any change in your academic status or future plans after your application has been submitted.
+You should promptly inform the U.S. Embassy of any change in your academic status or future plans after your application has been submitted.

 A complete application includes:

-- A detailed statement of proposed activity
+- A detailed statement of proposed activity (personal statement and study objectives essay)

 - A detailed curriculum vitae